 If the liquid is hazardous, take all necessary precautions to avoid damage and injury before emptying the pump casing.

-Residual liquid may be found in the pump casing, suction and discharge manifolds.
+Residual liquid may be found in the pump casing, head and suction line.
 Take the necessary precautions if the liquid is hazardous, flammable, corrosive, poisonous, infected, etc.

 Always lockout power to the driver before performing pump maintenance.